Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-Duho-Choi/ProgrammingConcepts.md

 ## Why is it important?
 ---
 When we learn programming at first, we usually learn variables as the first subject, which means it's one of the most important part of programming.
 In games, programs, or any softwares that runs in computer or electric devices, runs with their basic information.
-So in game, almost every informations are made with variables, and something that moves or
+So in game, almost every informations are made with variables, and something that moves has various informations like position, velocity, and so on, and all of them are made with variables.
+Not only objects moves in game, almost all of information in the game are used to made with variables.

 ## How do we use it?
 ---